weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 Due to use of server-side dependencies which are not available in the browser platform, the embedded TypeScript client has been split out into its own project.
 Therefore the original non-embedded TypeScript client can remain isomorphic.

-The TypeScript embedded client simply extends the original TypeScript client, so once instantiated it can be used exactly the same way to interact Weaviate.
+The TypeScript embedded client simply extends the original TypeScript client, so once instantiated it can be used exactly the same way to interact with Weaviate.
 It can be installed with the following command:

 ```
 npm install weaviate-ts-embedded